eole-io/sandstone/doc/install-zmq-php-linux.md

-This documentation has been strongly inspired from [http://alexandervn.nl/2012/05/03/install-zeromq-php-ubuntu/](http://alexandervn.nl/2012/05/03/install-zeromq-php-ubuntu/) (May 2012) which installs it on Ubuntu 11.10 and php 5.3.
+This documentation has been strongly inspired from [http://alexandervn.nl/2012/05/03/install-zeromq-php-ubuntu/](http://alexandervn.nl/2012/05/03/install-zeromq-php-ubuntu/) (May 2012) which installs ZeroMQ 2 on Ubuntu 11.10 and php 5.3.

 This tuto installs a ZeroMQ 4 on a Raspberry Pi 3 with minimal Debian Jessie, php7.